This Legalzoom Nonprofit Review will answer your questions about forming a nonprofit online at Legal zoom .com

 Pros of Legalzoom

-- Satisfaction Guarantee makes certain that you are pleased with the service or you will get your money back.
-I like doing business with companies that stand behind their services with such a strong policy.
+- Satisfaction Guarantee makes sure that you are pleased with the service, or you will get your money back.
+I like doing business with companies that stand behind their services with such a firm policy.
 You must make your refund request within 60 days of purchase.
+You must make your refund claim within 60 days of purchase.

 - Multiple Package prices are great because each person can opt for the one that fits their needs and budget.
 Starting at $99 covers all the basics for most charitable organizations.